How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 Let’s get started.

 #1.
-Open SoapUI application and follow the instructions to proceed with the licensing process
+Open the SoapUI application and follow the instructions given below to proceed with the licensing process

 #2.
-Click New SOAP Project option from the File menu or press CTRL+N shortcut key.
+Click on the New SOAP Project option from the File menu or press CTRL+N shortcut key.

 #3.
 Enter the project name (meaningful one is better)

 #5.
-The remaining setting can be left default and then click OK.
-The below WSDL processing progress shows up (Note: internet connection is mandatory for this to work)
+The remaining settings can be left as default.
+Click OK.
+The below WSDL processing progress shows up (Note: A good internet connection is mandatory for this to work)

 SOAPUI Project 1